ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ## How information barriers work

-Information barriers help prevent communications in Microsoft Teams between specific groups of people.
+Information barriers help limit communications in Microsoft Teams between specific groups of people.
 Here are a few examples:

 - A day trader can be restricted from calling someone on the marketing team
 - Finance personnel working on confidential company information can be prevented from receiving phone calls from people outside the organization